-When my family and I decided to move here a year ago, we thought we would only be here for one year.
-However, due to the fact that we love it here, we have found deep friendships and have made business contacts so we can find employment, we have decided to stay.
+When my family and I decided to move here in 2005, we thought we would only live here for one year.
+However, due to the fact that we loved living in Kailua Kona, we found deep friendships and made business contacts so we could enjoy meaningful employment, we decided to stay.
 So, you ask, why the title of this post?
-Mixing it up.
+I’m mixing it up!

 (This post was published on Huffington Post in the fall of 2013..more pics if you want to see it there!)